As your marketing agency grows, it becomes simply unsustainable to manage ad campaigns and client reports via Excel spreadsheets.

 Most dashboards will tell you the results of an ad, without actually showing you the ad.
 This makes it difficult to analyze which ad creatives worked well and which didn’t.

-Choose software that shows you granular data down to the ad level and allows you to report back on headlines, CTAs, and ad copies that created value for your clients.
+But the best marketing dashboard will show you granular data down to the ad level and allows you to report back on headlines, CTAs, and ad copies that created value for your clients.

 This way, you can provide unrivaled customer service, build trustworthy agency-client relationships, and differentiate yourself from other agencies with a competitive advantage.
 Explore our Creative Intelligence Suite.

 For example, your CEO might want to look at more high-level KPIs rather than diving deep into each little nook and cranny of the campaigns, whereas your data analysts or account manager would want to be more focused on granular level data, such as pivot tables, where they can access a bunch of rows of data.